ArashLab/CAP/docs/CapArch.md

 When an internal operation read data from the memory interface that is not loaded yet

 **If external operation update data which is already loaded to memory how to update it?
 Note that there is no overwrite**

+External op should have a python interface for submition and wait. there is an operaion to create RamDisk on nodes